Benedict Birnberg: Biography

+Birnberg served as an executor of the estate of influential Trinidadian historian C. L. R. James, who died in 1989.

 Many notable solicitors started their careers with Birnberg, including human rights activist Gareth Peirce, Imran Khan (who acted for the Stephen Lawrence case), Jacqueline McKenzie (now associated with representing victims of the Windrush scandal), and Paul Boateng, who went on to become in 1987 one of the first Black British MPs.
 Boateng has described him as a "legal hero", writing in The Guardian:To work with Ben Birnberg was to occupy a world in which the clients were varied and the causes mixed and not always popular.
 Birnberg had begun his civil liberties work with CND and represented Equity in its internal battles over the boycott of South Africa.
 The Redgraves were frequently in the office, as were numerous ANC luminaries.
 He fought for gay rights before the term was invented, representing the Albany Trust.
 He struck a blow for artistic freedom, defending David Hockney's right to bring back magazines deemed obscene by customs and excise.

-After Birnberg retired, Gareth Peirce continued to work as a senior partner of the company now known as Birnberg Peirce.
+After Birnberg retired in 1999, Gareth Peirce continued to work as a senior partner of the company now known as Birnberg Peirce.

+Birnberg died from pneumonia on 13 October 2023, at the age of 93.
+His death was first announced in an article published in The Law Society Gazette on 26 October.